qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 of your choice.
 The solution will involve:

-#. analysing the DEM to find the east facing slopes and the slopes
+#.
+Analysing a DEM raster layer to find the east facing slopes and the
-   with the correct gradients
+   slopes with the correct gradients
-#. analysing the rainfall raster to find the areas with the correct
+#.
+Analysing a rainfall raster layer to find the areas with the
-   amount of rainfall
+   correct amount of rainfall
-#. analysing the Zoning vector layer to find areas that are away from
+#.
+Analysing a zoning vector layer to find areas that are away from
    human settlement and are of the correct size

 Setting up the Map